cruppstahl/libfor/README.md

 libfor - Fast C Library for Frame of Reference Integer Compression
 ======================

-As the name suggests, this is a C/C++ library with a fast scalar (non-SIMD) implementation for Frame of Reference (FOR) integer compression.
+An ANSI C library with a fast scalar (non-SIMD) implementation for Frame of Reference (FOR) integer compression.
+It works on Linux, Microsoft Windows and most likely all other sane systems.

 FOR can compress sorted and unsorted integer sequences.